scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - Voting quorum for the TRC, see [](#quorum);
 - AS numbers of the core ASes, see [](#core);
 - AS numbers of the authoritative ASes, see [](#auth);
-- The list of control plane Root Certificates.
+- The list of control plane root certificates.

 Each representative of a voting AS MUST also create the following before the ceremony: